ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: driver version-440.33 & CUDA version-10.2 <br>
 **Note**:
+- Ubuntu software centre method is just a user interface equivalent of the apt-get install commands except paid apps and some of the free apps which is submited through my apps portal are not available in apt-get.
 - It's recommended to use PPA to add repositories for Nvidia drivers.
 Personal Package Archives (PPA) enables you to upload Ubuntu source packages to be built and published as an apt repository by Launchpad.
 - It's recommended to use apt to install nvidia drivers.
 APT or Advanced Package Tool, is a free-software user interface that works with core libraries to handle the installation and removal of software on Debian, Ubuntu.
 - If you want to download & install nvidia driver from source, it's a hectic process.
 Follow instructions in the website: http://www.linuxandubuntu.com/home/how-to-install-latest-nvidia-drivers-in-linux